Allen R. & Jean H. Peters Scholarship Fund

 She was president of both the Association of Retired Oregon State Employees and of the Oregon State Retirement Association.
 She was named Corvallis Senior First Citizen in 1996.
 Jean and Pete felt strongly about returning something to the community in which they lived and worked through many volunteer projects, which led them to establish a fund with The Benton County Foundation.

-The Allen R. & Jean H. Peters Family Fund awards annual scholarships to Oregon State University student studying in the College of Health and Human Sciences.
+The Allen R. & Jean H. Peters Scholarship Fund awards annual scholarships to Oregon State University student studying in the College of Health and Human Sciences.
+In 2019, the Allen and Jean Peters Family Community Grant Fund was established to provide grants to nonprofits serving the basic needs and educational needs of children, youth, and families.